solomonhas/CS422-ARA/logs/log.md

 ## Date: 04/10/2024
 - **Logged by:** Areyan Rastawan
 - **Activities:**
   - Added logs to GitHub.
-  - Set up the project Plan.
+  - Set up the project plan.

 ## Date: 04/11/2024 - Group Meeting
+- **Meeting Time:** 6:00 PM - 8:00 PM
 - **Logged by:** Solomon Haskell
 - **Activities:**
-  - Updated Gantt Chart
+  - Updated Gantt Chart.
-  - Added roles to project plan
+  - Added roles to project plan.
-  - Linked Gantt chart to SDS
+  - Linked Gantt chart to SDS.
   - Added to the SDS as well as formatting.

 - **Logged by:** Jerin Spencer
 - **Activities:**
-  - Updated Gantt Chart
+  - Updated Gantt Chart.
-  - Added roles to project plan
+  - Added roles to project plan.
-  - Linked Gantt chart to SDS
+  - Linked Gantt chart to SDS.
   - Added to the SDS as well as formatting.

 - **Logged by:** Areyan Rastawan
 - **Activities:**
-  - Finalized Project Plan
+  - Finalized Project Plan.
-  - Cleaned Schdudling
+  - Cleaned scheduling.
   - Added roles and expected dates to Gantt chart.
-  - Added work breakdown milestones
+  - Added work breakdown milestones.

 ## Date: 04/15/2024
-  **Logged by:** Miles Anderson
+- **Logged by:** Miles Anderson
 - **Activities:**
-    - Created UI.py, planning on using TKinter to create the UI for the project
+  - Created UI.py, planning on using TKinter to create the UI for the project.
-    - Initial Creation of the file, very little actual code written
+  - Initial creation of the file, very little actual code written.

-## Date: 04/18/2024
+## Date: 04/18/2024 - Group Meeting
+- **Meeting Time:** 6:00 PM - 6:30 PM
-**Logged by:** Areyan Rastawan
+- **Logged by:** Areyan Rastawan
+- **Notes:**
+  - Discussed personal task deadlines.
+  - Updated Gantt chart.
+  - Planned next meeting to review teams' material and tie them together.
 - **Activities:**
-  - Set up the MySQL database
+  - Set up the MySQL database.
-  - Connected the MySQL database to ix-dev server
+  - Connected the MySQL database to ix-dev server.
-  - Researched SQL
+  - Researched SQL.